 The guiding principle is The Golden Rule - treat others the way you want to be treated.

 Our workspace is not a library.
-We expect and encourage members to talk to each other and to do what they need to be productive at work.
-That includes taking short calls in shared spaces.
+We expect and encourage members to do what they need to be productive at work.
+That includes taking calls in shared spaces.
 We simply ask that you keep your voice to a reasonable volume.
+Some of us naturally raise our voices whenever we are on the phone.
+So just remember that you are in a public space and be considerate to those around you.
 However, we don’t expect you to seek out a private location every time you have to take a call.

 Please keep your personal conversations at home.
 If necessary, get yourself some privacy by hopping into a phone booth or talking a walk outside.